ophian/ophian.github.io/_posts/2021-03-14-Serendipity-Styx-3.3.1-released.md

   - The [ Pure, PSG, Dude, B46 ] themes got some minor improvements and fixes
   - In the core, a cased PHP 8 (hidden) error by an empty frontend stylesheet call was fixed
   - Improved multi engine themes configuration load behaviour, fixing an old bug
-  - Estimated for 3.4, removed deprecated old default widgets from dashboard overview (and adding an upgrade task to clean up)
+  - Intentional estimated for 3.4, but for now removed deprecated old default widgets from dashboard overview (and adding an upgrade task to clean up)
   - Fix some PHP 8 installer issues with SQLite and PostreSQL databases
   - Update template assets jQuery lib to 3.6.0
   - some other fixes